 Grow your audience

-Take a good a look at your competitors’ traveller types, and then at their profiles.
+Take a good a look at your competitors’ traveler types, and then at their profiles.
 Do you see that one of your main competitors is generating a lot of interest from vacationers, for example, while you are not?
 Perhaps that’s because their description depicts your location as an ideal vacation spot.
 Perhaps yours should too.
-Are they attracting business travellers by checking off that they have free Wi-Fi?
+Are they attracting business travelers by checking off that they have free Wi-Fi?
 Do the same.
-Do they have high-quality images of luxury suites that resonate with weekend travellers?
+Do they have high-quality images of luxury suites that resonate with weekend travelers?
 Upload images of your own most luxurious rooms.

-And if you want an easy way to ensure your rates are just as attractive as your competitors’, if not more so, use the Rate Insights feature on your PRO account to this very end.
+And if you want an easy way to ensure your rates are just as attractive as your competitors’, if not more so, use the rate shopper feature on your PRO account to this very end.

 Takeaway: Data is your tackle for taking on the competition—grow your audience to include theirs.